-- Step 1: Flush the system for 12 minutes using the manual operation switch.
-Set the switch to "Flush Manual."
-The water maker will begin to flush itself.
-To stop the flush Set the switch to "Run Auto". - Step 2: Open pressure relief valve on the Clark pump. - Step 3: Pour the propylene glycol into a bucket.
-Follow the instructions on the container. - Step 4: Connect the hose, using the garden hose barb fitting from your service kit, to the service port of the fresh water flush module.
+- Step 1: Flush the system twice.
+Push the "Auto Flush" button on the MPC -5000 display, when the first flush has been completed, press "Stop" to cancel the 5 day interval timer, then press "Auto Flush" again. - Step 2: Open pressure relief valve on the Clark pump. - Step 3: Pour the propylene glycol into a bucket.
+Follow the instructions on the container. - Step 4: Connect the service intake hose, using the garden hose barb fitting from your service kit, to the service port of the boost pump module.
 Lead the hose into the bucket.
-Turn the service valve on the fresh water flush module 180°, so the intake is now coming from the bucket. - Step 5: Pump as much as possible of the water remaining inside the water maker overboard.
-Set the switch on the pump module to "Run Manual" to turn on the feed pump.
+Turn the service valve on the fresh water flush module 180°, so the intake is now coming from the bucket. - Step 5: Set the switch on the pump module to "Service System" to turn on the feed pump.
+Pump as much of the water remaining inside the water maker overboard as possible.
 Run the feed pump until you see antifreeze begin to appear in the brine overboard hose.
-Set the switch to "Run Auto" to stop the feed pump. - Step 6: Remove the quick disconnect fitting from the brine discharge outlet of the Clark pump, and replace with the quick disconnect hose from your service kit, and lead the hose to the bucket. - Step 7: Set the switch to "Run Manual" to circulate the antifreeze for about ten minutes.
-Switch to "Run Auto" to stop the pump.
+Set the switch to "Run Auto" to stop the feed pump. - Step 6: Remove the quick disconnect fitting from the brine discharge outlet of the Clark pump, and replace with the quick disconnect hose from your service kit, and lead the hose to the bucket. - Step 7: Set the switches to "Service System" and "Flush Auto" to circulate the antifreeze for about ten minutes.